brimdata/zed/docs/tutorials/zq-primer.md

 2019-11-20T00:36:30Z 30 zval.sizeBytes incorrect
 ```

-How about some aggregatons?
+How about some aggregations?
 We can count the number of PRs and sort by the
 count highest first:
 ```mdtest-command dir=docs/tutorials
 zq -z "count() by user:=user.login | sort -r count" prs.zng